-Sasakawa USA’s Policy Briefing Series aims to engage the Washington D.C. policy, academic, and business communities by holding timely discussions on Japan and U.S.-Japan relations.
+Sasakawa USA’s Policy Briefing Series engages the Washington, D.C. policy, academic, and business communities by holding timely discussions on Japan and the U.S.-Japan alliance.
 The goals of the Policy Briefing Series are to foster a better understanding of the bilateral relationship and to allow candid exchange between speakers and invited guests.
 Discussions may be held on or off-the-record, and in general, events are by invitation-only.
 Recaps are posted on this page following the discussions.

 Sasakawa Peace Foundation USA (Sasakawa USA) and the Japan Information & Culture Center (JICC) of the Embassy of Japan will hold the photo exhibition Recapturing Happiness: The Enduring Spirit of Ishinomaki, featuring photographs by Mr. Keisuke Hirai.
 This photo exhibition conveys the resilience of the human spirit in Ishinomaki following the Great East Japan Earthquake on March 11, 2011.

 On Thursday, November 30, 2023, Sasakawa Peace Foundation USA (Sasakawa USA) hosted the in-person policy briefing, “Reflection on the First JSDF Deployment to Iraq.”
 In this event, LTG Koichiro Bansho, Japan Ground Self-Defense Force (Ret.), shared his reflection on the 20th anniversary of Japan’s first deployment of Self-Defense Force (SDF) to Iraq.